Finite element hybridization of port-Hamiltonian systems: Introduction

-The paper is organised as follows: in Sec. \ref{sec:prel} a brief discussion of the $L^2$ theory of differential forms and the notation is presented.
+The paper is organized as follows: in Sec. \ref{sec:prel} a brief discussion of the $L^2$ theory of differential forms and the notation is presented.
 In Sec. \ref{sec:contGal} we introduce the modified mixed Galerkin formulation by making use of broken finite elements for differential forms.
 The hybridization of this formulation is presented in Sec. \ref{sec:hybridization}, where it is shown that the hybrid version is completely equivalent to the mixed formulation.
 In Sec. \ref{sec:realization}, the algebraic realization of the weak formulation is detailed.
 The reinterpretation of finite element assembly as interconnection of port-Hamiltonian descriptor system is also given.
 A time discrete system is obtained using the implicit midpoint method.
-Via static condensation the local variable are then eliminated.
+Via static condensation the local variables are then eliminated.
 Section \ref{sec:num_exp} presents numerical experiments for the wave and Maxwell equations in 3D.
-The equivalence of the mixed and hybrid formulation is verified numerically and the convergence rate of the variables is assessed.